michabre/weather-app-react-anti-patterns/README.md

 ### Environment Variables

-The OpenWeather Map API Key will be accessible by the code as an environment variable.
+The OpenWeatherMap API Key will be accessible by the code as an environment variable.
 Using Vite's method for including variables set in the files:

 - `.env`
 - `.env.local`